CSA Member Handbook

 9. LET IT BREATHE.
 If you receive a BAGGED SHARE every week, make sure to open the bag as soon as possible - and at the very latest when it reaches the fridge in your home.
 It cannot stay in the bag in your fridge because it is packed only as a way to transport the veggies, not for optimal storage.
 Make sure to properly store each type of vegetable according to the storage tips in the weekly newsletter (find online or in email)

 10. CONNECT.
 Get to know your drop site coordinator, fellow CSA members, your farmer.
-Attend our complimentary or free Open House and Tour Day May 20th, or one of our weekly Saturday Tours.
+Attend our complimentary or free Open House and Tour Day May 20th.
 Visit us on the farm sometime this season (if you don't live nearby).
-If you do, come volunteer with us in the spring or attend our CSA potluck.
 Take advantage of the direct connection you now have with your food, and the people who grow it!